Trevor Hirth

 Trevor Hirth (born 29 February 1984) is an Australian Paralympic table tennis player.
-He represented Australia at the 2020 Tokyo Paralympics.
+He competed at the 2020 Tokyo Paralympics and the 2024 Paris Paralympics.

 Personal

 Hirth was born on 29 February 1984.
 He has lived with a neuro-muscular disability since birth.
 His right leg is two centimeters shorter than his left, and his disability affects his power and strength and weakens his grip on the bat.
-In 2021, he lives in Avondale Heights, Victoria.
+As of 2021, he lived in Avondale Heights, Victoria.
 He works as a Disability Awareness Educator and Smash Down Barriers Technical Expert.